 Instructions

 - Place chicken pieces into a container that is taller than wider.
 Pour in the pickle juice.
-An alternative solution is to place the chicken in a sturdy freezer zip lock bag, pour in the pickle juice and remove all the air in the bag so that the chicken is surrounded in the pickle juice.
+An alternative solution is to place the chicken in a sturdy freezer zip lock bag, pour in the pickle juice, and remove all the air in the bag so that the chicken is surrounded by the pickle juice.
 Marinade for 6 – 12 hours.

-- Drain the chicken pickle juice off the chicken and place onto a poultry safe board and season the chicken with pepper.
+- Drain the chicken pickle juice from the chicken and place it onto a poultry safe cutting board and season the chicken with pepper.

-- In a bowl, combine the flour and all other dry seasonings into the flour.
-Mix very well.
+- In a bowl, combine the flour and all other dry seasonings together.
+Set the buttermilk into a large shallow bowl for dipping.

 - Dip the chicken pieces into the buttermilk.